11 Psychological Factors of Dominant Culture on Mental Health

-Understanding the Psychological Dynamics
+Understanding the Psychological Dynamics of The Dominant Culture

 The dominant culture is one through which people make sense of their circumstances, form opinions, and build their identities based on multicultural norms.
 It can either be a source of strength or stress.
 Its influence operates on multiple levels, shaping:

-1. Internalization and conformity
+1. Internalisation and conformity

 2. Cognitive biases and heuristics